 For most residential applications, TPO membranes come in two thicknesses options: 45 mils (.045″) or 60 mils (.060″).
 The width and length of the membrane can vary depending on the manufacturer, with a typical TPO membrane roll being 6 to 6.5 ft. wide and 100 ft. long.

-While TPO membranes do offer an impressive number of performance, installation, and environmental advantages, because they are still a fairly new product, there are some important considerations you need to be aware of before choosing to install a TPO roof on your home or commercial property.
+While TPO membranes do offer an impressive number of performance benefits, hot-air welded and fully adhered installation, and environmental advantages, because TPO is still a fairly new product, there are some important considerations you need to be aware of before choosing to install a TPO roof on your home or commercial property.

-A TPO membrane is considered to be a cool roof and is Energy Star rated.
-This means that the membrane reflects the sun’s ultraviolet rays.
-This can significantly lower HVAC costs and make the interior temperature more comfortable during the hot summer months.
+A white-colored TPO membrane is considered a Cool Roof and is CRRC and Energy Star rated.
+This means that the membrane reflects the sun’s ultraviolet rays. — This can significantly lower your HVAC costs and make the interior temperature more comfortable during the hot summer months.

 As the demand for green roofing materials continues to grow, TPO is well positioned to meet this need, offering clients an environmentally friendly roofing solution.
 The solar reflective properties of light color TPO roofs contribute to reduction of energy waste from HVAC systems.